teler-sh/teler-waf/README.md

 Also, you have access to a variety of functions.
 These functions encompass both the [built-in functions](https://expr.medv.io/docs/Language-Definition#built-in-functions) provided by the expr package and those specifically defined within the DSL package.
 The functions utilize the functionalities offered by the built-in `strings` Go package.
 Here is a detailed list of the functions available:

+- `cidr`: Get all IP addresses in range with given CIDR.
 - `clone`: Create a copy of a string.
 - `containsAny`: Check if a string contains any of the specified substrings.
 - `equalFold`: Compare two strings in a case-insensitive manner.